Racial discrimination in the workplace is illegal. But you would be surprised to know that it is practiced in several organizations.

-Racial discrimination at workplace can be subtle .
-This happens in most of cases and you will never even know that this is happening.
+Racial discrimination in the workplace can be subtle.
+This happens in most of the cases and you will never even know that this is happening.

-You need to do a detailed analysis on the things, only then you will be able to find such outrageous things going on.
+You need to do a detailed analysis of the things, only then you will be able to find such outrageous things going on.

 Some of the forms of racial discrimination cases,